Plenituz/barbe-serverless/docs/getting-started.md

 In the snippet above, we added a `default` block, everything in that block will be applied to all other Barbe-serverless constructs in the project, this includes our `aws_function` blocks.
 We also added a new function, since both our functions use the same javascript bundle, we can just change the value of `handler` to tell AWS which javascript function to execute.

-You might have noticed, I snuck a little `name_prefix` on the `default` block.
+You might have noticed, I snuck in a little `name_prefix` on the `default` block.
 This is what allows us to deploy multiple environments, the `name_prefix` is a string that will go in front of the name of the resources, so changing it is will give us the same template but with differently named resources.

 You can go further and use an environment variable in the `name_prefix` to make it dynamic, for example: